Trying to capture a $10B enterprise market

 How I navigated the complexities of building an enterprise tool for startups

 In late 2024, I joined a 7-member startup to design an MVP for a financial forecasting tool for climate-focused companies.
-These organizations struggle to model their initiatives' financial impact, so we aimed to simplify budgeting, forecasting, and risk analysis through an intuitive interface.
+The primary goal was to transform complex financial modeling into an accessible, user-friendly platform.

 Role